Trevbytes/Chickpeas/testing.md

 **View Ingredient Modal**
 - Check that links displayed in the modal work.
 A new modal is opened and the current is closed when clicking on an ingredient link.
 When cliking on an external link a new window is created.
-    - Error 500 happens when a ingredient link is clicked if the ingredient no longer exists in the database.
-The modal does not reroute the page to the error 500 page.
+    - Error 500 happens when a ingredient link is clicked if the ingredient no longer exists in the database or if the ingredient name contains whitespace before or after the name.
+A modal appears for the user explaining the possible issues.
 - Check that both close buttons work.
+    - No errors
-    - After opening an closing multiple modals on the same page loading time is increased.
-The buttons for closing the modal can therefore be unresponsive for a few seconds after opening a modal.
+    - *Resolved:* ~~After opening an closing multiple modals on the same page loading time is increased.
+The buttons for closing the modal can therefore be unresponsive for a few seconds after opening a modal.~~

 **Delete Recipe or Ingredient**
 - Check that a confirm window appears when removing a recipe or ingredient.